 - are from socially deprived groups who are at greater diabetes risk and less likely to access local healthcare services.

 Know Your Risk should be used in preference to the finger prick test, as it takes into consideration the risk factors for diabetes.
 This avoids falsely reassuring people who may have a normal blood glucose level but might still be at risk of developing the condition

-Interested in using Diabetes UK Know your Risk in your line of work?
+Interested in using our Know Your Risk tool in your line of work?

-In many cases Diabetes UK can provide you with all you need, free of charge.
+In many cases, we can provide you with all you need, free of charge.

-Know Your Risk may not be free of charge if you intend to use it in
+Know Your Risk may not be free of charge if you intend to use it:

-- A group pharmacy of more than 20 branches
+- in a group pharmacy of more than 20 branches